- Dr Siobhan Magee

 - Please contact me by email if you would like to arrange a meeting.

-I am a Research Fellow (2017-2020) on the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
+I am part of the European Research Council-funded project 'A Global Anthropology of Transforming Marriage' (AGATM, PI Professor Janet Carsten).
 In 2017 and 2018, I carried out research on some of the ideas, practices, and histories surrounding marriage in Virginia, USA.

-I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things', held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
+I've previously worked between Informatics at the University of Edinburgh and Edinburgh College of Art on a design anthropology project about secondhand goods and 'the Internet of Things' (for which I carried out research in Manchester, UK), held a Postdoctoral Research Fellowship at the Institute for Advanced Studies in the Humanities, and taught at the Rijksuniversiteit Groningen in the Netherlands.
+I received my PhD from Edinburgh in 2013.

-(Forthcoming) Material culture and kinship in Poland: An ethnography of fur and society.
-Bloomsbury.
+2019.
+Material culture and kinship in Poland: An ethnography of fur and society.
+London and New York: Bloomsbury.

 2019 'Drawing the adult child: US graphic memoir and the anthropologies of kinship and personhood'.
 Anthropology and Humanism.
 Volume 44, issue 1, pages 88-111.